-Mm.
-So related to the issue of our desire, our meaning, you know, like Western societies apparent desire to buy into the hype of machine learning.
-And, you know, th there's something about it that sort of, ah, finally, I don't have to think about this right now, but this, this is, this is a problem that you addressed in a piece with a SFI Miller scholar, John CAG, you wrote together a piece last spring, right before campus closed on the uncertainty principle and the pursuit of truth.
-And you, the two of you quote Gerta and talking about how nothing is sadder to watch then to watch the absolute urge for the unconditional in this altogether conditional world.
+So related to the issue of our desire, our meaning, like Western societies apparent desire to buy into the hype of machine learning.
+And, you know, there's something about it that sort of, "finally, I don't have to think about this right now."
+But this is a problem that you addressed in a piece with a SFI Miller Scholar, John Kaag.
+You wrote together a piece last spring, right before campus closed on the uncertainty principle and the pursuit of truth.
+And you, the two of you quote Goethe and talking about how nothing is sadder to watch then to watch the absolute urge for the unconditional in this altogether conditional world.

 Michael Garfield (52m 46s):

-This seems related to the, again, like this issue of the hardness of a computer problem relative to the, the affordances that were available as individuals or as institutions, how, and then also maybe how each of us have different heuristics that satisfy the criteria of what feels to us like certainty, what feels to us like a parsimonious or like, you know, just like a SIM, a SIM, a simple enough answer to a problem to suit our purposes.
-And so, you know, if we pull out a little bit, a lot of the questions you're seem to me to be questions that have deep implications for the philosophy of, of science and whether we are actually looking for the kind of elegant, simple math that so many people think of physics being inquest for, what are your thoughts on the desire for certainty, for simplicity, the reality of, of our pluralistic world, it's all of this, this discussion here,
+This seems related to the issue of the hardness of a computer problem relative to the affordances that were available as individuals or as institutions, and then also maybe how each of us have different heuristics that satisfy the criteria of what feels to us like certainty, what feels to us like a parsimonious or a simple enough answer to a problem to suit our purposes.
+And so, you know, if we pull out a little bit, a lot of the questions you're seem to me to be questions that have deep implications for the philosophy of science and whether we are actually looking for the kind of elegant, simple math that so many people think of physics being inquest for.
+What are your thoughts on the desire for certainty, for simplicity, the reality of, of our pluralistic world.
+It's all of this, this discussion here.

 Cris Moore (53m 56s):

 Cris Moore (53m 60s):